DariusRain/nodejs-course/section-6-asynchronous-javascript/README.md

 <h3>6)<a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await">async & await</a> with <a hrerf="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch">try & catch</a></h3>
 <div>
     <pre>
         Async and await are only necessary to use when an asynchronous task is happening, so try and catch can be used at any time.
         Try and catch is handy to handle potential errors that may occur in the try block.
-It is similar ti .then and .catch but the diference is you can add the code in try and catch block rather than chaining '.then().then().catch()' you can just write try {...} catch (err) {...}.
+It is similar to .then and .catch but the diference is you can add the code in try and catch block rather than chaining '.then().then().catch()' you can just write try {...} catch (err) {...}.
         The try block executes first in a try catch statement and executes the cathc block if a error occurs.
-        Try and catch also comes with a finally syntax, all that does is execute the code within its block no matter if an error is thrown ir not.
+        Try and catch also comes with a finally syntax, all that does is execute the code within its block no matter if an error is thrown or not.
     </pre>
 </div>